SAP Business Warehouse or SAP Business Intelligence (SAP BW or SAP BI)

 There are various other modules that to one degree or another depend on the analytical capability of the datawarehouse to work, for example, SAP Strategy Management, when employed to support the deployment of the Balanced Scorecard, provides the datawarehouse that a successful BSC deployment depends upon.

 Please bear in mind, this is an abbreviated version of all of the elements and relationships within this layer and that newer SAP HANA based systems do not use aggregates, among many, many differences.

 Reporting and Analytics Layer

-All of that data would be of little value to the business user if there wasn't an easy way to get to it.
-The basic tool for this this BEx Query Builder and BEx Analyzer, essentially a set of graphical query building tools that can see the available data sources within the datawarehouse allow you design complex queries from that data.
+All of that business data would be of little value to the business user if there wasn't an easy way to get to it.
+The basic tool for this is the BEx Query Builder and BEx Analyzer, essentially a set of graphical query building tools that can see the available data sources within the datawarehouse allowing you to design complex queries from that data.
 It uses the familiar excel as a user interface.

 Beyond that, numerous other tools exist that can extract, analyze and display data from the system.